 B: Take the ferry from Buenos Aries into Montevideo Uruguay last minute, then return the next day and ship out the following day.

 C: Drive the 320kms to the border town Colon and cross into Uruguay and then cross back.
-This would be a pain in the ass as I was now traveling at a top speed of around 60km/h with the broken shock wrapped in a tire tube to help with dampening.
+This would be a pain in the ass as I was now traveling at a top speed of around 40km/h on the highway with the broken shock wrapped in a tire tube to help with dampening.

 D: Show up at the airport with the documents as is, and see what happens.
 I was told they might still refuse me as they had to others with the same problem.
 But a $100USD bill in new condition had also been known to expedite the process.